 Grant aid for the treated area is available for either tending or thinning operations, depending on which are the most appropriate to the site (i.e. it is not necessary to carry out both sets of operations for grant aid).
 The tending and thinning element of the FIS was introduced in 2009.
-In total 4,760 ha has been tended or thinned up to the end of 2014 (Figure 14).
+In total 4,841 ha has been tended or thinned between 2010 and 2015 (Figure 24).
 Ash has been the main species grant aided.
-Table 15 shows the species areas grant aided.
+Figure 25 shows the species areas grant aided.

-Figure 14.
-Areas tended and thinned between 2009 and 2014 under the Forest Improvement Scheme
+Figure 24.
+Areas tended and thinned between 2010 and 2015 under the Forest Improvement Scheme.

-Table 15.
-Species tended/thinned under the Forest Improvement Scheme, 2009-2014.
+Figure 25.
+Species tended/thinned under the Forest Improvement Scheme, 2010-2015.